MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/migration/stepwise-planner-migration-guide.md

 ---
 ::: zone pivot="programming-language-csharp"
 # Stepwise Planner Migration Guide
-This migration guide shows how to migrate from `FunctionCallingStepwisePlanner` to a new recommended approach for planning capability - Auto Function Calling.
+This migration guide shows how to migrate from `FunctionCallingStepwisePlanner` to a new recommended approach for planning capability - [Auto Function Calling](../../concepts/ai-services/chat-completion/function-calling/index.md).
 The new approach produces the results more reliably and uses fewer tokens compared to `FunctionCallingStepwisePlanner`.

 ## Plan generation
 Following code shows how to generate a new plan with Auto Function Calling by using `FunctionChoiceBehavior = FunctionChoiceBehavior.Auto()`.
-After sending a request to AI model, the plan will be located in `ChatHistory` object where a message with `Assistant` role will contain a list of functions (steps) to call to execute a plan.
+After sending a request to AI model, the plan will be located in `ChatHistory` object where a message with `Assistant` role will contain a list of functions (steps) to call.

 Old approach:
 ```csharp